 Phillies: 5 players test positive for virus at Florida camp

+Phillies: 5 players test positive for virus at Florida campFILE - In this Feb.
+14, 2020, file photo, Philadelphia Phillies' Zack Wheeler, left, gives autographs during a spring training baseball workout in Clearwater, Fla.
+Wheeler's last start before his 30th birthday could have come against his former team.
+Wheeler, who struck out 24% of the batters he faced last season with the Mets, left New York in free agency last winter for a $118 million, five-year deal with the NL East rival Phillies.(AP Photo/Frank Franklin II, File)

-PHILADELPHIA — The Philadelphia Phillies say five players have tested positive for COVID-19 this week at the team's spring training complex in Clearwater, Florida.
+PHILADELPHIA (AP) -- Five players for the Philadelphia Phillies have tested positive for COVID-19 at the team's spring camp in Florida, prompting the club to indefinitely close the complex.

 The team also said Friday that three staff members at the camp have tested positive.
 The club didn't identify any of those affected.

-Philadelphia has indefinitely closed the Clearwater camp to players, coaches and staff while medical authorities assess the situation.
+Philadelphia has shut the camp in Clearwater, Florida, to players, coaches and staff while medical authorities assess the situation.

 The announcement came while Major League Baseball owners and players try to negotiate a deal to begin the season amid the coronavirus pandemic, including health protocols.
 Some players had been recently been working out at spring training sites while practicing social distancing.